 We all of course hope and pray that life can get back to normal as soon as possible however until then video interviews whether we love them or hate them are very much part of our lives and job search.

 Although on the surface a video interview might seem better than a normal face to face interview; it’s more convenient, no need to drive or catch the train, no need to worry about polishing your shoes or count the pennies and the pounds with the cost of travel.
 However, they do provide a different set of challenges when compared to a conventional interview.
-So to help you I’ve put together a short everything you need to know guide, giving you some top video interview tips to help you navigate through a video interview whether it’s on Microsoft Teams, Zoom or Skype.
+So to help you I’ve put together a short everything you need to know guide, giving you some top video interview tips to help you navigate through video interviews whether it’s on Microsoft Teams, Zoom or Skype.

 The importance of the setup